 One other thing only.

-In this case, it could be carb intake, it could be fat intake, maybe it’s post-workout nutrition, I’ll get to the workout bit in a sec, but more than likely you’re just not getting enough calories in because that’s what 90% of the people I see in this situation fail to do.
+In this case, maybe it is protein intake, but it could be carb intake, it could be fat intake, maybe it’s post-workout nutrition.
+I’ll get to the workout bit in a sec, but more than likely you’re just not getting enough calories in because that’s what 90% of the people I see in this situation fail to do.

 That or you are gaining weight, you’re just not happy that it comes with some fat.
 Lean gains are tough.
 See my point about managing your psychology above.